-The month-long residency in Japan will provide Sarah with the opportunity to explore, research and develop new work which will be exhibited in the Setouchi Triennale.
+The month-long residency at the Benesse Art Site Naoshima will provide Sarah with the opportunity to explore, research and develop new work which will be exhibited in the Setouchi Triennale.
 "This is a perfectly timed opportunity for Sarah to focus on her individual practice through a residency located in such a fascinating environment.
-Creating a new work and exhibiting in the Setouchi Triennale 2025 will expand and extend her networks and share Aotearoa's unique art and culture with audiences internationally.
+Creating a new work and exhibiting in Art Setouchi 2025 will expand and extend her networks and share Aotearoa's unique art and culture with audiences internationally.
 We are excited to walk alongside and support Sarah as we forge these new international pathways for our artists".
 Jude Chambers, Executive Director McCahon House.

-The residency will take place on an island in the Seto Inland Sea.
-Several of these islands fall under the Benesse Art Site Naoshima which encompasses art-related efforts in the region.
-The contemporary art and architecture of the Benesse Art Site Naoshima exist within the pristine nature and sceneries of the islands, filled with site-specific artworks created by worldrenowned contemporary artists in a landscape with rich cultural and historical fabric.
+The Benesse Art Site Naoshima encompasses art-related efforts in the Seto Inland Sea region.
+The contemporary art and architecture of the Benesse Art Site Naoshima exist within the pristine nature and sceneries of the islands, filled with site-specific artworks created by world-renowned contemporary artists in a landscape with rich cultural and historical fabric.
 The Fukutake family have strong connections to New Zealand, having resided here since 2009 and family member, Hideaki Fukutake, founded STILL in 2020, an Aotearoa based business that espouses a unique worldview focused on the development of art, culture and nature.